MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-prerequisites.md

-- If you are unable to add connections, allow access to the [Azure datacenter IP ranges](https://www.microsoft.com/download/details.aspx?id=41653), which are updated weekly.
+- If you're unable to add connections, allow access to the [Azure datacenter IP ranges](https://www.microsoft.com/download/details.aspx?id=41653), which are updated weekly.

 ---

 ## NTLM requirement

-You should not enable NTLM on the Windows Server that is running the Microsoft Entra provisioning agent and if it is enabled you should make sure you disable it.
+You shouldn't enable NTLM on the Windows Server that is running the Microsoft Entra provisioning agent and if it's enabled you should make sure you disable it.

 ## Known limitations